osmandapp/web/main/docs/user/navigation/route-navigation.md

 ### Navigation options

 In order to start a navigation, you need to choose your destination point.
-This can be done using a search button, by a single tap on a map in a context map menu, or using [navigation options](#navigation-options).
+This can be done using a [search](../search/index.md#overview) button or by using navigation options:

-To start the navigation, you need to use [the navigation button](../widgets/map-buttons.md#directions) on the map screen.
-You can also use *direction to/from option* in the [map context menu](../map/map-context-menu#directions-to--from) or choose navigation section in the main menu:
+- [the navigation button](../widgets/map-buttons.md#directions) on the map screen
+- *direction to/from* in a [map context menu](../map/map-context-menu#directions-to--from)
+- navigation section in the main menu

 <Tabs groupId="operating-systems">